QUT-DV25: A Dataset for Dynamic Analysis of Next-Gen Software Supply Chain Attacks: Existing Datasets

 \textbf{eBPF-based dynamic datasets:} eBPF offers a powerful framework for real-time system monitoring, providing fine-grained visibility into install-time and post-install-time behaviors with low overhead~\cite{ebpf_bogle_2023, ebpf_eitani_2023}.
 This capability has been used in security applications, such as ransomware detection through system call trace analysis and network anomaly identification~\cite{ebpf_Zhuravchak_2023, ebpf_jia_2023}.
 However, existing eBPF-based implementations predominantly rely on rule-based threat detection methodologies.
 For instance, Higuchi and Kobayashi~\cite{evpf_Higuchi_2023} developed a ransomware detection system using eBPF-traced system call patterns, while Zhuravchak and Dudykevych~\cite{ebpf_Zhuravchak_2023} employed predefined behavioral rules for real-time ransomware analysis.
 Such rule-based approaches, though effective for known threats, lack adaptability to zero-day attacks due to their dependence on static signatures.

 To enhance flexibility, tools like \texttt{bpftrace}, \texttt{bpftool}, and \texttt{bcc-tools} extend eBPF’s utility by enabling dynamic tracing of low-level kernel and user-space events without kernel modifications~\cite{ebpf_bogle_2023}.
 These tools support programmable tracing in C or Python, facilitating the extraction of behavioral signals such as system calls, network traffic, resource consumption, and directory access patterns~\cite{ebpf_eitani_2023}.
-While these traces provide a foundation for behavioral analysis, current ML-based MDS often lack datasets that capture such dynamic, real-time system-level behaviors.
+While these traces provide a foundation for behavioral analysis, current ML- or DL-based MDSs often lack datasets that capture such dynamic, real-time system-level behaviors.